 - Wooden or vinyl flooring can be easier to clean than carpets or rugs.

 Having an air-conditioning unit will reduce the humidity levels in your home and filter irritants in the air such as dust mites or pet dander.
 You will breathe much easier with cleaner air.
 The cooling of the air will also help prevent mold and damp.
 You will feel the other obvious benefit of an Air-conditioning unit on the hottest days, when it will help you maintain a much comfortable temperature level around your home, meaning you can get on with all of the things you need to do.
 AC can help you to maintain a healthy home too!

-AC repair and maintenance is important.
+AC repair and maintenance are important.
 After a period of time, the filters will need cleaning or replacing to avoid dispersing all of the allergens it has caught back into the air.

 Avoiding Dampness in the Home

-Water vapor naturally forms within the home as steam, through everyday activities such as showering, drying clothes or cooking.
-This moisture can come to rest on places such as cold walls, which it will eventually penetrate.
+Water vapor naturally forms within the home as steam, through everyday activities such as showering, drying clothes, or cooking.
+This moisture can come to rest in places such as cold walls, which it will eventually penetrate.